 Warren Best tabled chairman’s report.

-Despite the difficult year economically attendance at work parties is good, membership steady and growing which speaks to the dedication of our members and perhaps the therapeutic tole a weekend in the bush has.
+Despite the difficult year economically, attendance at work parties is good, membership is steady and growing which speaks to the dedication of our members and perhaps the therapeutic role a weekend in the bush has.
 Thanks to each and every member for their commitment, dedication and time given to FOPS and the NWP.

-We are all aware of the constraints and challenges faced by the Pilanesberg for service and maintenance.
-Due to this this year the Pilanesberg Revival group was formed, this consists of Parks Board members, the PWT, Makanyanes, Wilderness Leadership, Black Rhino Lodges, guides and FOPS.
-The idea to have a more coordinated effort and addressing critical issues raised.
-Communication has improved and our efforts are often decided on the requirements of the group, the most visible being the Pothole filling.
+We are all aware of the constraints and challenges faced by the Pilanesberg for services and maintenance.
+Due to this this year the Pilanesberg Revival group was formed; this consists of Parks Board members, the PWT, Makanyanes, Wilderness Leadership, Black Rhino Lodges, guides, and FOPS.
+The idea is to have a more coordinated effort in addressing critical issues raised.
+Communication has improved and our efforts are often decided on the requirements of the group, the most visible being the pothole filling.
 The park has also secured sponsorship of 2 graders so there will hopefully be an improvement to the dirt roads.

-As the number of Work Party attendees grows, so does the need for suitably qualified fire-arm are members.
+As the number of work party attendees grows, so does the need for suitably qualified firearm are bearers.
 Thanks to Roland, Lampies, Paddy & Bruce our stalwarts, as well as our newest recruit Johan Kleynhans.

 Thanks to our members who go the extra mile above and beyond normal WP weekends.
-Nigel for the prep work on the bridge, Willie doing tent work, Ken looking after our equipment and many more.
+Nigel for the prep work on the bridge, Willie for doing tent work, Ken for looking after our equipment and many more.

-Sure you are aware of many snake sightings in camp, please be vigilant and do not try move a snake if you have not had the training and can do it safely.
+I am sure that you are aware of many snake sightings in camp, please be vigilant and do not try move a snake if you have not had the training and can do it safely.
 We will be placing suitable equipment in camp.

-There have been instances where activities or projects are discussed of arranged directly with parks board staff, please remember that such discussions need to go via the committee, we cannot have commitments we are unaware of.
+There have been instances where activities or projects are discussed or arranged directly with parks board staff, please remember that such discussions need to go via the committee, we cannot have commitments of which we are unaware.

 The park has a new manager and some of the people we have built relationships with over the past have moved on.
 We need to establish new relationships and build trust.